Pure function

-Thus a pure function is a computational analogue of a mathematical function.
-Some authors, particularly from the imperative language community, use the term "pure" for all functions that just have the above property 2 (discussed below).

 Examples

 Pure functions

 The following examples of C++ functions are pure:

 Impure functions

 The following C++ functions are impure as they lack the above property 1:

 The following C++ functions are impure as they lack the above property 2:

 The following C++ functions are impure as they lack both the above properties 1 and 2:

 I/O in pure functions

 I/O is inherently impure: input operations undermine referential transparency, and output operations create side effects.
-Nevertheless, there is a sense in which function can perform input or output and still be pure, if the sequence of operations on the relevant I/O devices is modeled explicitly as both an argument and a result, and I/O operations are taken to fail when the input sequence does not describe the operations actually taken since the program began execution.
+Nevertheless, there is a sense in which a function can perform input or output and still be pure, if the sequence of operations on the relevant I/O devices is modeled explicitly as both an argument and a result, and I/O operations are taken to fail when the input sequence does not describe the operations actually taken since the program began execution.

 The second point ensures that the only sequence usable as an argument must change with each I/O action; the first allows different calls to an I/O-performing function to return different results on account of the sequence arguments having changed.

 The I/O monad is a programming idiom typically used to perform I/O in pure functional languages.